 The last step is attaching the pom pom embellishments with glue and then standing back to admire your cheap and easy Christmas joy craft!

-YOU MIGHT ALSO LIKE MY DIY DOLLAR TREE CHRISTMAS DECOR
+YOU MIGHT ALSO LIKE TO SEE MY DIY DOLLAR TREE CHRISTMAS DECOR

 Sharing my Christmas JOY Craft at the these fabulous blogs!